Trevena Cross Perennials

 Often very economical buys, perennials are usually ready to be divided and replanted as multiple plants after a number of years of returning growth.
 This can rejuvenate them, increasing the longevity of their life and essentially supplying new, ‘free’ plants to enjoy elsewhere in the garden!

-A constantly changing selection of perennials is frequently brought down from the nursery in batches, which have often been grown for the purpose of our specials aisle!
+*PERENNIAL SPECIALS* – A constantly changing selection of perennials is frequently brought down from the nursery in batches.
+These have often been grown for the purpose of specials.
 A popular buy with Trevena Cross loyal locals, they’re certainly worth a look during a visit!